IrishRugbyman/PGL_TD1/README.md

 # PGL_TD1
-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
-As the binary stars illuminate the path, we navigate the corridors of endless possibilities.
+cdhddddddddddddddddddddddddddddddddddddddddddddddddddddddddddAs the binary stars illuminate the path, we navigate the corridors of endless possibilities.
 Functions resonate like sonnets, composing the epic tale of technology.
 Bytes and bits entwine, creating a mosaic of innovation.
 The command-line echoes with the heartbeat of progress, a pulsating rhythm in the cybernetic space.

 hellooooooooo